Blog

 Potential side effects elicited by MSG may include:

 1. Ferroptosis.
 In vitro, MSG is capable of promoting ferroptosis, which is a specific type of cell death pertaining to iron overload.
-Ferroptosis is most relevant to red blood cells, however studies show that MSG can induce it in neurons[3].
+Ferroptosis is most relevant to red blood cells, however, studies show that MSG can induce it in neurons.[3]

 2. Blood Pressure.
 High-dose MSG consumption has been associated with elevated blood pressure in both healthy people and those with hypertension, over a 5-year period.[4]
-Rat studies confirm these observations, revealing that MSG reduces vasodilation, increases blood clotting factors and promotes an increase in blood sodium levels.[5]
+Rat studies confirm these observations, revealing that MSG reduces vasodilation, increases blood clotting factors, and promotes an increase in blood sodium levels.[5]

 3. Taste Perception and Craving.
-A diet high in MSG over the course of a month was shown to diminish the perception of umami taste, the flavor MSG is able to enhance.
-This diminishing return was accompanied by reduced craving for savory foods.[6]
+A diet high in MSG over the course of a month was shown to diminish the perception of umami taste, the flavor that MSG is able to enhance.
+This diminishing return was accompanied by a reduced craving for savory foods.[6]

 4. Hypothalamic Lesions.
-A number of studies have made a mention of hypothalamic lesions which developed in lab rats treated with MSG.
+A number of studies have made mention of hypothalamic lesions that developed in lab rats treated with MSG.
 One study revealed that a small portion of hypothalamic neurons live just outside the blood-brain barrier and that these neurons are susceptible to MSG-induced neurotoxicity.[7]
 Toxicity has been linked with MSG-induced reductions in Brain Derived Neurotrophic Factor (BDNF) in the hypothalamus[8].
 These neurons were shown to rapidly repair in the week following toxicity, growing in number after insult.

 5. Improper Development.
 Infantile rats given MSG have been shown to be at a greater risk for developing obesity, neurological deficits, visual problems, and reproductive disorders during their adult lives.
 During infancy, the blood-brain barrier has not developed properly, and a greater diversity of molecules are able to pass.
 Furthermore, developmental outcomes may be a result of the effects of MSG on the developing pituitary-hypothalamus axis[9], which has been shown to induce knock-on effects in the thyroid[10], thymus, liver, adrenal glands[11], and reproductive organs.

 6. Innate Immune Suppression.
 The innate immune system characterizes the local defense systems of every cell in the body.
-MSG may be able to inhibit innate allergic reactions and immune reactions towards foreign material, as shown in vitro in spleen cells of mice and rats.
+MSG may be able to inhibit innate allergic reactions and immune reactions towards foreign material, as shown in vitro in the spleen cells of mice and rats.
 The regenerative capacity of these cells was also hampered.[12]

 8. Insulin Resistance.
-While not documented in all rat studies, some studies revealed that MSG can induce insulin resistance, accompanied by faulty fat metabolism, and abnormal growth of pancreatic cells.[14]
-[15] This suggests that free glutamate may increase the risk for diabetes and other metabolic disorders in some individuals.
+While not documented in all rat studies, some studies revealed that MSG can induce insulin resistance, accompanied by faulty fat metabolism, and abnormal growth of pancreatic cells.[14][15]
+This suggests that free glutamate may increase the risk of diabetes and other metabolic disorders in some individuals.

 9. Oxidative Stress and Inflammation.
 In animal studies and in vitro, MSG has been shown to promote oxidative stress and related inflammation in a number of tissues.
-These include the brain, liver, kidney[16], spleen and thymus.[17]
-In large doses, the inflammation is capable of inducing pathological changes to these tissues.
-However, nutrients have been shown to offset the inflammation induced by high-dose MSG through increasing cellular antioxidant levels[18].
+These include the brain, liver, kidney[16], spleen, and thymus.[17]
+In large doses, the inflammation is capable of inducing pathological changes in these tissues.
+However, nutrients have been shown to offset the inflammation induced by high-dose MSG through increasing cellular antioxidant levels.[18]

 Risk Factors for Glutamate Sensitivity